 Thank you for helping us improve the quality of Unity Documentation.
 Although we cannot accept all submissions, we do read each suggested change from our users and will make updates where applicable.Close

 For some reason your suggested change could not be submitted.
 Please <a>try again</a> in a few minutes.
 And thank you for taking the time to help us improve the quality of Unity Documentation.Close

 Instructs game to try to render at a specified frame rate.

-standalone platforms, the default frame rate is maximum achievable frame rate.
+- On standalone platforms the default frame rate is maximum achievable frame rate.

 - On mobile platforms the default frame rate is less than the maximum achievable frame rate due to need to conserve battery power.
 Typically on mobile platforms the default frame rate is 30 frames per second.

 - On WebGL the default value lets the browser choose the frame rate to match its render loop timing which generally produces the smoothest results.
 Non-default values are only recommended if you want to throttle CPU usage on WebGL.

 - When using VR Unity will use the target frame rate specified by the SDK and ignore values specified by the game.

 targetFrameRate does not guarantee that frame rate will be achieved.
 There can be fluctuations due to platform specifics, or the game might not achieve the frame rate because the computer is too slow.

 Additionally if the QualitySettings.vSyncCount property is set, the